lncd/bebop/README.txt

 6. Changed admin settings link in OER providers to a button.
 7. Changed 'Generic RSS' extension to 'Feed' Extension

 Bug fixes
 1. A bug was fixed which made the OER filter tab dislay the wrong text.
-2. RSS feeds now validate.
+2. RSS feeds are closer to validating properly.
-3. Fixed deactivation bug where bebop_tables class is not found.
+3. Fixed deactivation bug where "bebop_tables()" class is not found.
 4. Fixed import twitter bug where no username is specified.
 5. Fixed error log not displaying properly.
 6. Fixed a user settings bug where edit options were available but no API key is set in the admin panel.
-7. Fixed bug where same content is loaded when the 'load more' button is clicked.
+7. Fixed bug where the same content is loaded when the 'load more' button is clicked.

-8. Fixed a bug where the OER filter is displaying extra content filters from other plugins.
+8. Fixed a bug where the OER filter is displaying extra content filters from other plugins.						//todo
+9. Fixed a bug that stopped OER content from being imported if no import limit was set for an extension.
+10.Fixed a bug where admin error messages were showing the "settings saved" when they should return an error.

 Other
 1. Support email changed to github wiki.
+2. Removed the "break;" from import scripts - to retrieve older data if an import limit is removed.

 v1.0 - 30.08.2012 - Initial release.